RedPillAnalytics/kafka-examples/README.md

 Creating ksql-cli        ...
 Creating ksql-cli        ... done
 ```
-You can verify that the three clickstream tables necessary for the Quickstart are there using the KSQL CLI:
+You can verify that the three clickstream tables necessary for the Quickstart are there using the KSQL CLI.
+The tables we are interested are `clickstream`, `clickstream_codes` and `clickstream_users`:

 ```Bash
 ./gradlew listTopics